fieldtrip/website/reference/ft_prepare_neighbours.md

  sensor description.

  The configuration can contain
-   cfg.method        = 'distance', 'triangulation' or 'template'
-   cfg.template      = name of the template file, e.g. CTF275_neighb.mat
-   cfg.neighbourdist = number, maximum distance between neighbouring sensors (only for 'distance') cfg.channel       = channels for which neighbours should be found cfg.feedback      = 'yes' or 'no' (default = 'no')
+   cfg.channel       = channels in the data for which neighbours should be determined cfg.method        = 'distance', 'triangulation' or 'template' cfg.template      = name of the template file, e.g. CTF275_neighb.mat cfg.neighbourdist = number, maximum distance between neighbouring sensors (only for 'distance', default is 40 mm) cfg.compress      = 'yes' or 'no', add extra edges by compressing in the x- and y-direction (only for 'triangulation', default is yes) cfg.feedback      = 'yes' or 'no' (default = 'no')

  The 3D sensor positions can be present in the data or can be specified as